 Section 2 – Retention of Records: All correspondence, warrants, deposit slips, paid bills, cancelled checks etc., that are more than three (3) years old shall be destroyed by the State Treasurer.
 This retention does not include the permanent bound ledger of receipts and disbursements maintained by the State Treasurer.

-Section 3 – Initiation Fees: The initiation fee shall be fixed by the council, provided; however, that no initiation fee shall be required of any priest or member of a religious community, and for members entering under 26 years of age, the initiation fee shall not exceed $10.00.
-The initiation fee is to be used by each council to cover the cost of the Degree Ceremonies for each candidate as he advances through the first three Degrees.
-This money should be kept on the Financial Secretary’s books for degree costs only.
-All subordinate Councils are to vote to change their by-laws to eliminate the practice of charging initiation fees.
+Section 3 – Initiation Fees: All subordinate Councils are to vote to change their by-laws to eliminate the practice of charging initiation fees.
 There are to be no initiation fees charged by the subordinate Councils of the Utah State Council.

 Section 4 – Rules of Order: “Robert’s Rules of Parliamentary Procedure” shall govern the meetings of the Utah State Council insofar as they are applicable and not inconsistent with the Charter Constitution and Laws of the Order and the By-Laws of the Utah State Council.